 It is said that about 1 gram of activated charcoal has a surface area of about 500-1500 square metres.
 So, imagine how much impurities only a gram can hold!

 Can Activated Charcoal Filters Remove Microbes Like Viruses?

-Studies have confirmed, activated charcoal is capable of removing all the bacteria, moulds, pathogens, bad odours, sediments etc. from water and also some specific viruses.
-Namely, hepatitis viruses of the families – Flaviviruses, Hepadna, Picornaviruses, Delta viruses; Polio etc. Presence of E. coli in water indicates sewage contamination.
+Studies have confirmed, activated charcoal is capable of removing all the bacteria, molds, pathogens, bad odors, sediments, etc. from water and also some specific viruses.
+Namely, hepatitis viruses of the families – Flaviviruses, Hepadna, Picornaviruses, Delta viruses; Polio, etc. The presence of E. coli in water indicates sewage contamination.
 Activated carbon actively kills E. coli.

 As you can see activated carbon can neutralize most common viruses and bacteria that transmit to humans through water and cause deadly diseases.
 So, I’m sure the germaphobes out there can rest easy knowing that their activated charcoal water filter is good enough to produce clean and safe water for drinking.

 The charcoal filters are very low maintenance filters and simple to use.
 During catastrophes, life comes to a standstill.
 Resources are so limited that you have to spend every single penny wisely.
 This charcoal filter is worth all your money and doesn’t require much maintenance.
 So, it is fit for survival.
 The components used are not perishable and can be replaced when required.

 In other filters where chlorine tablets and bleach are used, they require changing the water every once in a while, and much more troubles.
 But for a charcoal filter, once you set the charcoal you may change it after 2 to 3 years.
 Also, if you keep it covered and free from dirt, the pebbles, gravels, rock, and sand remain clean as well and do not require cleaning so frequently.